 And the One sitting on the throne said, "Look, I am making everything new!"
 And then He said to me, "Write this down, for what I tell you is trustworthy and true."

 Everything will be new!
-New in this verse is the Greek word kainos, which means newness in terms of quality, instead of the Greek neos, which means creating something from nothing.
-When we get saved, Paul says we are a new kainos creation (2 Corinthians 5:17); we are not destroyed and recreated, but rather the quality of our nature becomes new, like that of Christ's, instead of our carnal nature.
+“New” in this verse is the Greek word kainos, which means newness in terms of quality, as opposed to the Greek neos, which means creating something from nothing.
+When we get saved, Paul says we are a new (kainos) creation (2 Corinthians 5:17); we are not destroyed and recreated, but rather the quality of our nature becomes new, like that of Christ’s, instead of our carnal nature.

-A face-to-face relationship with our Father God--that's what I'm talkin' about!
-That is a reality of heaven.
-None of us can predict what the future will hold, but we can know that in the Lord’s time, He will make all things new, forever and ever.
-Just start fixing your eyes on the things above and watch your perspective change.
+A face-to-face relationship with our Father God--that is a reality of Heaven.
+None of us can predict what the new year will hold, but we can know with certainty that the newest of new years will someday be ours, forever and ever.
+Just start fixing your eyes on things above.